blagojevicana/markov-maze-adventure-game/README.md

 ### 3. Breadth-first-search

+To make sure a generated maze is solvable, we will use BFS.
+BFS is an algorithm that will give us the shortest possible path to the target.
-BFS explores all reachable empty tiles from the start. visited keeps track of which cells we have already checked. q stores the frontier of cells to explore.
+BFS explores all reachable empty tiles from the start, and keeps track of which cells we have already checked, and which need to be checked next, in a queue.
-For each cell (x, y), we check its four neighbors.
-If a neighbor is inside the grid, not visited, and not a wall, we add it to q.
-If we reach the goal, the room is solvable.
+If we reach the goal, the maze is solvable.
 Otherwise, we return False.

+<img src="figures/bfs.gif" width="300" alt="bfs"/>

 Mathematically, BFS is a graph traversal algorithm.
 Each cell is a node, each empty neighbor is an edge, and BFS ensures that if a path exists from start to goal, it will find it.

-<img src="figures/bfs.gif" width="300" alt="bfs"/>

 ### 4. Draw the maze